hectorbarquero/athabasca-university-docs/COMP267/UnitOne/unitOneSectionTwo.rst

 ..
 I'm on 83/89 right now
 ..
-I have not submitted the challenge work yet
+I submitted the challenge work on 22 DEC 2024 11:20 EST
 .. an assignment is required for chapter 2 "Assignment 1 – choose ONE exercise each from Chapters 2 and 3"
+.. assignment not submitted yet.

 Unit one, section two